Bells of Ireland Grow Guide

 Fertilizer

-Apply a balanced, water-soluble fertilizer (10-10-10) every 4 to 6 weeks during the growing season.
+Apply a balanced, water-soluble fertilizer (10-10-10) every 4 to 6 weeks during the growing season to provider.

 Read more

-Ensure even application and avoid over-fertilizing to prevent excessive foliage growth at the expense of flowers.
+Also, you need to ensure even application and avoid over-fertilizing to prevent excessive foliage growth at the expense of flowers.

 Read more